Skip to content

 4.8 (338 reviews)

-Bordeaux (5 minutes), Gironde
+Bordeaux (5 minutes by car), Gironde

 Chateau Gassies sits on the heights of Latresne overlooking Bordeaux and the Garonne River, and the pool occupies a terrace where the elevated position catches Atlantic breezes that moderate the Gironde's summer heat.
-This natural airflow is the practical difference: while valley-floor pool venues in the south of France can feel still and oppressive on the hottest days, the hilltop position here keeps the pool terrace comfortable without artificial cooling.
+This natural airflow is the practical difference: while valley-floor pool venues can feel still and oppressive on the hottest days, the hilltop position here keeps the pool terrace comfortable without artificial cooling.
 The 14-hectare estate provides enough space around the pool for the full 150-guest capacity without crowding.

-Six suites and three guesthouses sleep 43, keeping a substantial group on-site and within walking distance of the water each morning.
+Six suites and three guesthouses sleep 43, keeping a substantial group on site and within walking distance of the water each morning.
 The 18th-century architecture and Garonne views give the pool area a sense of place that generic resort pools lack.
-Bordeaux is just five minutes away, meaning guests can explore the city's wine bars, riverside promenade, and restaurant scene during free hours, then return to the estate pool for afternoon swimming.
+Bordeaux is just five minutes away, so guests can explore the city's wine bars, riverside promenade, and restaurant scene during free hours, then return to the estate pool for afternoon swimming.
 The proximity to Bordeaux-Merignac Airport simplifies logistics for international guests arriving for a pool-centred celebration.

 Why We Love It